KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 rating 10
 Real time: realtime🔗
-static****persistent
+static, persistent

 There must a specific (real) time for this condition to return true.

 Parameter	Syntax	Default Value	Explanation
-Timespan	startTime-endTime		Two points of time seperated by dash in the 24-hour format (0 - 24).
+Timespan	startTime-endTime		Two points of time separated by dash in the 24-hour format (0 - 24).
 The minutes are optional (hh or hh:mm).
 Example

 allDayReal: "realtime 6-19"